Rajdeep-git776/API-Automation/README.md

-#Rest Assured API Automation Project.
  This project contains Rest API automation tests using RestAssured framework.